genepoo/DruidExploration/README.md

 ### JSON specification of ingestion parameters corresponding to a csv or tsv dataset

 ## Querying ingested data
-#### The terminology of Druid's data model
-1. Variables are of three types, stored as columns
-  1. Time, which is a special column type that is **rolled up** (when deriving meaningful aggregate measures across the data) or **sharded (segmented)** to look at what happens within specific time intervals.
-Segmentation from the point of view of a query is different from segmentation that Druid performs internally at the time of ingestion.
-The latter depends on the floor granularity specified, among other things, whereas the former is specified at query time, depending on the output desired.
-  2. Dimensional columns - strings, categorical variables etc - things you might want to filter and group on but that are not computed on like numbers.
-  3. Metric columns - numeric columns that we might want to compute statistics with.

-A more nuanced description of the differences between dimension and metric types is [here.](https://groups.google.com/forum/#!msg/druid-user/Mk6omlC6Vbk/jtIFGFrACwAJ)

 #### Types of queries: Timeseries, TopN and groupBy